ibm-ecosystem-engineering/fs-cloud-terraform/mgmt-prod-tools/README.md

 -->

-This directory contains terraform code to create a minimum Red Hat OpenShift cluster in a VPC Gen 2.
-Note that in order for the OpenShift Web console and the OperatorHub to be operational, the VPC will be configured with a public gateway to allow outbound Internet traffic from the worker nodes.
+This directory contains terraform code to create a minimum Red Hat OpenShift cluster in a VPC.

 The internal registry for Red Hat OpenShift managed on IBM Cloud uses object storage for persistence.
 This code will also create a Cloud Object Storage instance in the resource group used for the OpenShift Cluster.